imvmanish19/RealTimeChatApp/README.md

 - `script.js` file shows the demo of,
     - Single Client to Server socket communication
     - Sending message to multiple sockets
-    - Sending message to multiple sockets expect the user who sent
+    - Sending message to multiple sockets except the user who sent

 And Boom You Can Start Chatting!